SkylabsAI/fm-workspace/README.md

 You additionally need to run emacs with `emacs -l dev/fmdev.el`.

-### VSCoq
+### VSCoq Legacy

-Go to "Settings", then "coqtop bin path”, and use the following path:
+Go to "Settings -> Workspace -> coqtop bin path” and use the following path:
 ```/path/to/fm-workspace/_build/default/fmdeps/coq/dev/shim```